telerik/xaml-docs/controls/radchartview/series/cartesianchart-series/area-series/scatterareaseries.md

 	<telerik:ScatterAreaSeries ItemsSource="{Binding}" YValueBinding="YValue" XValueBinding="XValue"/>
 {{endregion}}

+>See the [Create Data-Bound Chart]({%slug radchartview-series-databinding%}) for more information on data binding in the RadChartView suite.

 ## Styling the Series

 You can see how to style scatter area series using different properties in the [ScatterAreaSeries section]({%slug radchartview-styles-and-templates-customizing-cartesianchart-series%}) of the Customizing CartesianChart Series help article.